Davygod/KEST2/windows_verkefni.md

 * __Reflection Question:__ Why is there an additional Security tab in the properties window of documents stored on an NTFS volume?
   * NTFS incorporates additional security features and extended attributes.
 The security tab provides a way to display and change permissions of the documents.
 ### 11.1.2.10 Lab - Explore the Windows Desktop
+* After logging into Windows, you are presented with the Windows Desktop.
+Questions:
-* List some of the icons that are on the Desktop.
+List some of the icons that are on the Desktop
   * Microsoft Edge
   * Google Chrome
   * eBay